 - Deafferentation surgery which was performed in past decades is now uncommonly recommended.

-- Bracing: Soft cervical collars are not helpful because they are rapidly compressed by the involuntary postures.
+- Bracing: Soft cervical collars are not helpful in patients with CD because they are rapidly compressed by the involuntary postures.
 Also, patients often report being “choked” by a collar.
 Some patients report benefit from part-time use of a rigid collar for specific activities (watching TV, reading, cooking).

-- Treatment in patients with acquired or secondary CD: Treatment should focus on the underlying cause or causes.14
+- In patients with acquired or secondary CD, treatments should focus on the underlying cause or causes.16

 At different disease stages

 - The vast majority of patients with CD are diagnosed when the condition is chronic, not during the acute or sub-acute phase